Francesco Molinari: Professional career

 In September 2018, Molinari qualified for the European team participating in the 2018 Ryder Cup.
 Europe defeated the U.S. team 17 to 10.
 Molinari became the first player ever to go 5–0–0.
 He paired with Tommy Fleetwood to win all four fourball and foursome matches.
 He also won his singles match against Phil Mickelson.
 On 18 November 2018, Molinari won the season-long Race to Dubai title on the European Tour.
 The victory was worth $1,250,000.

-On 16 December 2018, he received the 2018 BBC World Sport Star of the Year award (formerly known as the BBC Overseas Sports Personality of the Year award), Molinari was the first Italian to receive this prize.

 On 10 March 2019, Molinari won the Arnold Palmer Invitational for his third PGA Tour victory of his career.
 He teed off 10 groups ahead of the leaders on the final day and 5 stokes behind, making three birdies and no bogeys on his first seven holes.
 On the 8th hole, from well off the green he holed a chip for another birdie and made the turn in 32 (−4).
 He made four more birdies on the back nine, including a 43-foot putt at the 72nd hole, to shoot a final-round 64 that ended up giving him a two-stroke win over Matt Fitzpatrick, who shot a final-round 71.
 In April 2019, Molinari was the 54-hole leader at the Masters at 13 under, two strokes clear of Tony Finau and Tiger Woods, after a six-under-par 66 third round.
 Molinari held the lead for two thirds of the final round, until he reached the par-3 12th, where his tee shot found the water, resulting in a double bogey.
 He found the water again on the 15th, which led to another double bogey to fall out of contention.
 He finished with a round of 74 and T5 finish, still his best performance at the Masters to date.

-Coaches

 Molinari has worked since 2018 with Dave Alred on several mental aspects of his game.